craigfrancis/webauthn-tidy/readme.md

 - Converting Uint8Array/ArrayBuffer values to base64, so that data can be easily sent to/from the server.

-- Providing the public key in PEM format, as many systems can use this directly.
+- Providing the public key in DER format, similar to PEM, as many systems can use this directly.

 - Providing the `flags` and `signCount` in an easy to read format.